PrateekRajput12/JobPortal-UI/README.md

 # 8 Profile Edit
  - Created
- - dynamic content and storing ipdated data in store created
+ - dynamic content and storing ipdated data in store createdwwwwwww
  - for resume next step is to build cloudinary

 # 9 Cloudinary Setup